-Remuneration of executive directors and key management personnel
+Remuneration of key management personnel

 The Company's remuneration policy for executive directors and key management personnel is designed to promote superior performance and long term commitment to the Company.
 Key management personnel receive a base remuneration which is market related.
 Overall remuneration policies are subject to the discretion of the Board and can be changed to reflect competitive market and business conditions where it is in the interests of the Company and shareholders to do so.
-Executive director remuneration and other terms of employment are reviewed annually by the Remuneration policy reflects its obligation to align executive director and key management personnel remuneration with shareholders' interests and to retain appropriately qualified executive talent for the benefit of the Company.
+Executive remuneration and other terms of employment are reviewed annually by the Remuneration Committee having regard to performance, relevant comparative information and expert advice.
+The Committee's remuneration policy reflects its obligation to align executive's remuneration with shareholders' interests and to retain appropriately qualified executive talent for the benefit of the Company.